drewwint/resmod/README.md

 ### Functions
 - **residual_center**: Two-way orthogonalized interaction that can be use in any regression-based model
 - **three_center**: Three-way orthogonalized interaction that can be used in any regression-based model
-- **orthogonalize**: Multiple orthogonalized interactions from two lists of variables to be used in latent SEM modeling
+- **orthogonalize**: Multiple orthogonalized interactions to be used in latent SEM interaction modeling

 ### Installation